 2006 WE4 is a small asteroid with an orbit that is entirely confined within Earth's orbit.
 NASA JPL has classified 2006 WE4 as a "Near Earth Asteroid" due to its orbit's proximity to Earth, but it is not considered potentially hazardous because computer simulations have not indicated any imminent likelihood of future collision.

 2006 WE4 orbits the sun every 254 days (0.70 years), coming as close as 0.64 AU and reaching as far as 0.93 AU from the sun.
-Based on its brightness and the way it reflects light, 2006 WE4 is probably between 0.441 to 0.986 kilometers in diameter, making it a small to average asteroid, very roughly comparable in size to the Golden Gate Bridge.
+Based on its brightness and the way it reflects light, 2006 WE4 is probably between 0.441 to 0.986 kilometers in diameter, making it small in absolute terms, but larger than ~97% of asteroids, very roughly comparable in size to the Golden Gate Bridge.

 2006 WE4's orbit is 0.10 AU from Earth's orbit at its closest point.
 This means that there is an wide berth between this asteroid and Earth at all times.

 2006 WE4 has 13 close approaches predicted in the coming decades:

 |Jan.
 21, 2050||23,173,916||14.857|

 |Jan.
 25, 2091||16,538,336||13.836|